aiman-al-masoud/deixiscript/docs/thesis/2-programming-languages.typ

 What interests us specifically about COBOL, is that it was one of the earliest languages to be designed with the idea in mind of imitating natural language.
 This idea was championed by Grace Hopper, who believed that mathematical notation was better suited for scientific computation, but data manipulation was a better match for English-like statements, with the characteristic all-caps English keywords of the era.
 There was also a concern that managers and business people would not have understood mathematical notation.

-During the proposal process, COBOL was also presented with keywords translated in French and German; we had there the beginnings of the "internationalized" programming language, something that the ALGOL 68 standard went on to do seriously later in that decade (ALGOL 68 was also available in Russian, among other "translations"); an idea that nonetheless didn't garner much success, as anyone can see today. // programming languages book
+During the proposal process, COBOL was also presented with keywords translated in French and German; we had there the beginnings of the "internationalized" programming language, something that the ALGOL 68 standard went on to do seriously later in that decade (ALGOL 68 was also available in Russian, among other "translations"); an idea that nonetheless didn't garner much success, as anyone can see today @sebesta2012concepts.

 There is a sense in which COBOL is "naturalistic".
 In COBOL, you don't use the regular addition operator `+`, you rather ADD something TO something else.
-The naturalness of COBOL statements can push as far as statements like the following example taken from the paper about the PENS ranking for Controlled Natural Languages: // PENS RANKING
+The naturalness of COBOL statements can push as far as statements like the following example taken from the paper about the PENS ranking for Controlled Natural Languages @kuhn2014survey:

 `PERFORM P WITH TEST BEFORE VARYING C FROM 1 BY 2 UNTIL C GREATER THAN 10`